azepecki/sift/final_report.md

 **Regular Expressions**

 We have implemented built-in regex functionality as a part of Sift based on Thompson's NFA expressions(https://swtch.com/~rsc/regexp/).
 There are three regex functionalities supported in test.
-The regex doesn't support escape characters as of now.
+The regex doesn't support escaped regex characters ('(', ')', '|', '*', '+', '?') as of now.

 ```
 bool reg_test(string, regex);